Culture of Australia: Literature

 Significant poets of the early 20th century include Kenneth Slessor, Mary Gilmore and Judith Wright.
 The nationalist Jindyworobak Movement arose in the 1930s and sought to develop a distinctive Australian poetry through the appropriation of Aboriginal languages and ideas.
-In contrast, the Angry Penguins, centered around Max Harris' journal of the same name, promoted international modernism.
+In contrast, the Angry Penguins, centred around Max Harris' journal of the same name, promoted international modernism.
 A backlash resulted in the Ern Malley affair of 1943, Australia's most famous literary hoax.

 The legacy of Miles Franklin, renowned for her 1901 novel My Brilliant Career, is the Miles Franklin Award, which is "presented each year to a novel which is of the highest literary merit and presents Australian life in any of its phases".
 Patrick White won the inaugural award for Voss in 1957; he went on to win the 1973 Nobel Prize in Literature.
 Peter Carey, Thomas Keneally and Richard Flanagan are recipients of the Booker Prize.
 Other acclaimed Australian authors include Colleen McCullough, Nevil Shute, Tim Winton, Ruth Park and Morris West.
 Helen Garner's 1977 novel Monkey Grip is widely considered one of Australia's first contemporary novels–she has since written both fiction and non-fiction work.
-Notable expatriate authors include the feminist Germaine Greer and humorist Clive James.
+Notable expatriate authors include the feminist Germaine Greer and humourist Clive James.
 Greer's controversial 1970 nonfiction book The Female Eunuch became a global bestseller and is considered a watershed feminist text.
 Among the best known contemporary poets are Les Murray and Bruce Dawe.

 David Unaipon is known as the first Indigenous Australian author.
 Oodgeroo Noonuccal was the first Aboriginal Australian to publish a book of verse.
 A significant contemporary account of the experiences of Indigenous Australia can be found in Sally Morgan's My Place.
 Contemporary academics and activists including Marcia Langton and Noel Pearson are prominent essayists and authors on Aboriginal issues.

 Charles Bean (The Story of Anzac: From the Outbreak of War to the End of the First Phase of the Gallipoli Campaign 4 May 1915, 1921) Geoffrey Blainey (The Tyranny of Distance, 1966), Robert Hughes (The Fatal Shore, 1987), Manning Clark (A History of Australia, 1962–87), and Marcia Langton (First Australians, 2008) are authors of important Australian histories.